Miss Juneteenth: Production

 Miss Juneteenth is director Channing Godfrey Peoples' first feature film.
 She was raised celebrating Juneteenth and attending Miss Juneteenth pageants.

 The film marked the return of Nicole Beharie in a starring role, who appeared in few productions after her abrupt departure from Fox series Sleepy Hollow.
 Beharie discussed being blacklisted after requesting accommodations for an autoimmune disease she developed during the production of the show.

 The director of photography was Daniel Patterson, the production designer was Olivia Peebles, and Rachel Dainer-Best was the costume designer.
 Filming took place during July and August 2019 in Fort Worth, Texas.

 Release

-Miss Juneteenth premiered at 2020 Sundance in the U.S. Dramatic Competition.
+Miss Juneteenth premiered at the 2020 Sundance Film Festival in the U.S. Dramatic Competition.

 Vertical Entertainment acquired distribution rights to the film in April 2020 and released it digitally on the 155th anniversary of Juneteenth, June 19, 2020.

 Reception

 Box office

 The film made $20,946 from six theaters in its opening weekend (an average of $3,491 per venue), finishing sixth among reported films.